aldwinakbar/campus/README.md

 # Campus Project
-Every class project on Computer Engineering in University of Indonesia
+Every class project on Computer Engineering in University of Indonesia.
+How to build c or cpp files :

-- build.sh ( run & place this in the same directory to fast-compile everything in the directory )
+- cd to any of the directory
+- run ../build.sh
+- it will build every c and cpp files in that directory

+notes : some projects need OpenCV 2.4.9 library, be sure to install in first.